 Infrared heaters convert all their energy into heat.
 Only the top A-Rated condensing boilers can claim initial levels of efficiency approaching 97%, but in order to permit the temperature drop required to allow a condensing boiler to work, you often have to fit larger radiator panels, which can end-up being a considerable expense.

-So, infrared heating will save you money on day to day heating costs and it will provide and more comfortable retained heat…
+So in answer to the question how does infrared heating save money, infrared heating will save you money on day to day heating costs and it will provide and more comfortable retained heat…

 What size infrared heater do you need?